Submit to TNI

 We are always looking for sharp pitches on topics unrelated to our magazine issue.
 If you have an essay, pitch, or the simply germ of an idea for an essay or review, please write email@example.com to convince us we should run it.
 If you don’t hear back from us within two weeks, please understand we are overwhelmed with the volume of submissions we get, and that we wish you luck placing it elsewhere.

-We invite you to submit pitches for inclusion in our January issue, APPETITE.
+We invite you to submit pitches for inclusion in our July issue, BUGS.

 We hope these keywords will inspire you:

-We’re seeking essays from 1,500 to 3,000 words, and you would need to be able to turn in a draft no later than December 2nd.
-If you have an idea for an interview or a short feature, we’re looking for that too.
-Please forward this call to anyone you may think would be interested.
+We’re seeking essays from 1,500 to 3,000 words, and you would need to be able to turn in a draft no later than June 15.

-For inclusion in this issue, please send pitches to email@example.com with the subject line “Appetite” by 12 pm November 18th.
+For inclusion in this issue, please send pitches to firstname.lastname@example.org with the subject line “Bugs” by June 3rd.
 We will respond to accepted pitches after that

 If you have an idea for an interview or a short feature, we’re looking for that too.
 We do not accept fiction or poetry.